Web Design vs Web Developer: What is the Difference?

 Websites are also crucial for online sales and e-commerce businesses.
 Without a website, it would be almost impossible for these types of businesses to survive in today's digital age.

-What is Web Design vs Web Developer?
+The Difference Between Web Design vs Web Developer?

 Why understanding Web Design vs Web Developer difference is important?